saimn/sigal/docs/index.rst

 - Python Imaging Library (PIL / Pillow)
 - Jinja2
 - Python Markdown
-- pyexiv2 (optionnal, used to copy exif metadatas)
+- pyexiv2 (optional, used to copy exif metadatas)

 How to Use
 ----------